5 Best Practices for Using Onboarding to Drive Performance

-Currently, economists such as Ben Bernanke, former chairman of the Federal Reserve, expect the economy to get worse before it gets better.
-Bernanke even predicts something called “stagflation” taking hold – simultaneous stagnation and inflation, resulting in higher prices and lower productivity.
-At the same time, industries like direct selling experienced a downturn in Q1 2022, with most major companies having lost anywhere from 11% to almost 16% in revenue.
+Experts expect the economy to get worse before it gets better.
+Economists expect inflation to continue, resulting in higher prices and lower productivity.
+At the same time, industries like direct selling and retail experienced a downturn in 2022, with most major companies facing significant headwinds.
 This downturn partly explains why companies should ask: what is performance enablement and how do I utilize it?
+What is this new model for delivering technology?
+This isn’t basic enterprise workforce management software.
+No, such software has had its day, managing results after the fact.
+It’s something more powerful and compelling.

-Today’s economic headwinds are potentially harsh.
-For industries with distributed or field workforces, it’s hard to directly manage teams.
+Today’s economic obstacles are potentially harsh.
+For industries with deskless workforces, it’s hard to directly manage teams.
 It’s a challenge to ensure that you’re capable of pushing back against the stagflation that might be around the corner, as well as the inflation that’s already present.
 Thus, it makes sense that companies would wish to use performance enablement technology to help unlock their workforce’s productivity and potential.

-Below, we provide a guide to what performance enablement means and why it’s important in 2022 as we head toward Q3, Q4, and 2023.
+Below, we provide a guide to what performance enablement means and why it’s important in 2023 into 2024.

 What Is Performance Enablement?